funkybob/django-sniplates/docs/index.rst

 Requirements
 ------------

-Requires Django 1.8 or newer, and is tested against Python 2.7, 3.3, 3.4, 3.5 and
+Requires Django 2.2 or newer, and is tested against Python  3.5, 3.6, 3.7, 3.8,
-PyPy.
+PyP and PyPy3.5

 Quick-start
 -----------